briankeegan/present-recollection-rails-api/README.md

 ## About

 My fiance is has always been the best gift giver.
-It always blew my mind when she continuesly picked the prefect present.
+It always blew my mind when she continuously picked the perfect present.
 How did come up with the brilliance?
 The solution?
 Simple!
 Everytime one her friends/family mentioned something that they liked she would simply write it down!

-What I would like to design is a way to keep track of all your friends familys gift ideas.
+What I would like to design is a way to keep track of all your friends’ gift ideas.
 Initially it would just be a list, of gifts, each associated with a person and DOB.

 If I have I'd like to only show a person, and on click, list the present ideas.
-Maybe orginzational options would be cool as well!
+Maybe organizational options would be cool as well!

 Who would use this?
 Who wouldn't use this!
 Your mom!
 Your dad!
 Your siblings!
 Any good friend.